aleksandarqa/yieldMonitor/README.md

-Yield Monitor Dashboard

-This project is a simple web-based Yield Monitoring application.
-It allows manual entry of test results, displays production statistics on a dashboard, and validates yield calculation using a Selenium automation test.

-Yield is calculated using the formula:

-Yield = (Passed Units / Total Tested Units) × 100

-Example: 3 passed out of 5 tested = 60% yield.

-Features

-Backend API built with Spring Boot:

-POST /tests – insert a test record

-GET /tests – return all test records

-GET /stats – calculate yield statistics per part number

-GET /daily – return daily testing volume for the last 7 days

-Dashboard functionality:

-Manual test entry form

-Daily testing volume bar chart

-Part number distribution pie chart

-Yield display for selected part number

-Charts are implemented using Chart.js.

-Setup

-Clone the repository.

-Open the project in IntelliJ IDEA.

-Run the Spring Boot application:

 YieldMonitorApplication.java

-Open a browser and go to:

-http://localhost:8080
+5.Open the dashboard in your browser: http://localhost:8080

-The dashboard will load and you can insert manual test records.
+The dashboard will load and you can begin inserting manual test records immediately.

-Automation Test
+Running the Automation Test

-A Selenium UI test verifies the yield calculation.
+A Selenium UI test is included to validate yield calculation.
+The test scenario:

-Test scenario:

-Open the dashboard
+6.Open the dashboard in a browser

-Click Manual Test
+7.Click Manual Test to open the entry form

-Insert 5 records for part number 001PN001
+8.Insert 5 records for part number 001PN001

-Set 3 Passed and 2 Failed
+9.Set 3 as Passed and 2 as Failed

-Load the pie chart

-Select the part number slice

-Verify that the yield equals 60%
+10.Load the pie chart and select the part number slice 11.Verify the displayed yield equals 60%

-Run the test class:
+To execute the test, run:
 YieldUITest.java

-The test prints PASS or FAIL depending on the result.
+The test prints PASS or FAIL to the console depending on the result.

-Deployment
+Cloud Deployment

-The project can be deployed on platforms such as Railway or Render.
+The application can be deployed to platforms such as Railway or

-Basic deployment steps:
+Render
+:

-Push the project to a GitHub repository.
+1.Push the project to a GitHub repository

-Create a new project on Railway or Render.
+2.Create a new project on Railway or Render

-Connect the GitHub repository.

-Build the project using Gradle.
+3.Connect the GitHub repository to the platform 4.Configure the build using Gradle

-Start the Spring Boot application.
+5.Start the Spring Boot application

-The platform will provide a public URL where the dashboard can be accessed.
+Once deployed, the platform will provide a public URL where the dashboard can be accessed remotely.

-Technologies

-Java
-Spring Boot
-H2 Database
-Chart.js
-Selenium WebDriver
-Gradle